smithwithatypo/InterviewProject/README.md

 ### Javascript for Automation Project
--  Solves business problem of new agents missing tools
 -  Increases efficiency by turning into a macOS Service and attached to a hotkey
--  TO RUN: open with Script Editor (native on macOS), select "JavaScript" at top left (no Applescript).
-Compile and run
+-  TO RUN: open with Script Editor (macOS), select "JavaScript" at top left (no Applescript)
 -  *AutomatedBookmarks.scpt*